 3. Black-and-yellow Argiope Spider (Argiope aurantia)

 One of the most striking of the biggest spiders in Florida, the black-and-yellow argiope frequents gardens and landscaped areas.
 These web weavers have brilliantly colored thoraxes marked by alternating yellow and brown markings.
-Their legs are orange and black, and their heads tend to gray.
+Their legs are orange and black, and their heads tend to be gray.
 Males are much smaller than females, which grow up to 1.1 inches long in the body, with legs up to 1.5 inches long.
 Black-and-yellow argiope spiders are garden favorites due to their ability to cull insect populations.

 2. Wolf Spiders